bsl546/energym/docs/sources/swiss2.rst

 """"""""""""""""""
 The heat pump normalized power is controllable.

+Tank control
+""""""""""""""""""
+The normalized flow from the tank to the room is controllable.

+Valve control
+""""""""""""""""""
+The valve opening (water flow to the hot water tank) is controllable.

 Simulation inputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For more detail, please check the documentation :ref:`simplehouse_doc` or the source code in :py:class:`energym.envs.simple_house.simple_house.SimpleHouse`.
+For more detail, please check the documentation :ref:`swisshouse_doc` or the source code in :py:class:`energym.envs.swiss_house.swiss_house.SwissHouse`.

 .. exec::
     import json
-    from energym.envs.simple_house.simple_house import INPUTS_SPECS
+    from energym.envs.swiss_house.swiss_house import INPUTS_SPECS
     table = ".. csv-table:: \n    :header: Variable Name, Type, Lower Bound, Upper Bound, # States, Description\n\n" for var in INPUTS_SPECS:
         table = table + "    " + var + ", " + "" + INPUTS_SPECS[var]["type"] + ", "